bamlab/dev-standards/backend/django/deploy-to-aws.mo.md

 ### Configure your project for EB (~15min)
 - We use cookiecutter as our base Django project at BAM, so we will use their configuration for EB:
-  - Create a ".ebextensions" in your project root directoy
+  - Create a ".ebextensions" in your project root directory
   - Copy the [EB configuration from cookie cutter repo](https://github.com/pydanny/cookiecutter-django/tree/master/%7B%7Bcookiecutter.project_slug%7D%7D/.ebextensions)
     - In "10_packages.config":
       ```